canalplus/rx-player/src/core/stream/README.md

 It does so after asking through a callback which Adaptation has to be chosen for that Period and type.

-It also takes care of creating the right "`SegmentBuffer`" for its associated type, if none was already created for it.
+It also takes care of creating the right "`SegmentSink`" for its associated type, if none was already created for it.